Published on Brock University (http://www.brocku.ca)

 Brock University maintains three specialized collections pertinent to the study of popular culture.
 The Popular Music Archive contains some 30,000 recordings and other items related to popular music.
 The Skene-Melvin Collection is comprised of 2,800 volumes of critical and bibliographical material related to detective and crime fiction and a comprehensive collection of Canadian detective fiction.
 As well, the Department of Communication, Popular Culture and Film (CPCF) maintains its own editing and screening equipment and viewing facilities as well as an extensive collection of films and television programs in VHS, LD and DVD formats.
 Graduate students may also borrow such materials from other Ontario universities.

-Private study carrels and lockers are available for graduate students in the University Library and are assigned through a lottery process in September.
-Applications should be made to the Faculty of Graduate Studies between Sept.
-6 and Sept.
-18, 2011.
+Private study space for graduate students is available in the University Library.
 In addition, the library has created a Graduate Student Meeting Room for your convenience.
 The Program also provides a Graduate Student Office in SBH 325.
 This room acts as a computer lab, study space, and office space for students in the Program.

 There are local opportunities for students to be involved in the creation of popular culture, most notably through Brock Radio, Brock TV, Brock Press, Pulse, Niagara Artists Centre, Brock University Film Series, and the Niagara Independent Film Festival.

-In addition to the Department of Communication, Popular Culture and Film, core faculty associated with the Program are drawn from the Departments of Child and Youth Studies; English Language & Literature; Modern Languages, Literatures and Cultures; Geography; History; and Philosophy.
-For the specific research interests of the faculty, consult the Program website at http://www.brocku.ca/social-sciences/graduate-programs/ma-in-popular-cul....
+In addition to the Department of Communication, Popular Culture and Film, core faculty associated with the Program are drawn from the Departments of Child and Youth Studies; Dramatic Arts; English Language & Literature; Geography; History; and Philosophy.
+For the specific research interests of the faculty, consult the Program website at http://brocku.ca/social-sciences/departments-and-centres/cpcf/ma-in-popu....

 N. BAXTER-MOORE, (Ph.D.
 Carleton), Communication, Popular Culture and Film